Dev-ops-true/Dev-ops-true/README.md

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Ruby, JavaScript and HTML
+- 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...